-It’s NOT normal to have bladder leakage with age.
-It’s NOT normal to have bladder leakage with pregnancy or post partum.
+• It is NOT normal to have bladder leakage with pregnancy or post-partum

 Bladder leakage is also known as urinary incontinence and this is the involuntary loss of urine.
 There are muscles, which are called our pelvic floor muscles, that provide support to our pelvic organs and keep us continent.
 These muscles act as a sling that connect our tailbone to our pubic bone and from our sits bone to the other sits bone.

 Did you know that more than 3.3 Million Canadians are living with urinary incontinence?
 That means that every 1 in 4 women and 1 in 9 men have bladder leakage.
-Yes men too experience incontinence!
-Even teens and athletes can experience leakage, especially with societal demands to look a certain way, and the increased popularity of boot-camps and cross-fit.
-These are great forms of exercise but if a woman increases the intensity of her workouts too hard too fast or if she does not have the proper pelvic floor muscle strength, then she may experience bladder leakage.
+Yes, men too experience incontinence!
+Even teens and athletes can experience leakage, especially with societal demands to look a certain way, and the increased popularity of boot camps and CrossFit.
+These are great forms of exercise but if a woman increases the intensity of her workouts too hard, or too fast or if she does not have the proper pelvic floor muscle strength, then she may experience bladder leakage.